-Rosenzweig's.
+I read to the group a paragraph by a contemporary, a liberal rabbi, whose approach is much like Rosenzweig's.
 "If pressed for explanations as to why I observe this or that commandment, I can come up with a variety of reasons.
 Usually ethical or intellectual content is the smallest part of my explanation.
-I prefer the hint of the Hassidic Jew who reminded me that if a person wears tight shoes he can get a headache - that is to say, the somatopsychic approach to mitzvot, the idea that if you eat kosher you think and feel 'kosher.'
+I prefer the hint of the Hasidic Jew who reminded me that if a person wears tight shoes he can get a headache - that is to say, the 'somatopsychic' approach to mitzvot, the idea that if you eat kosher you think and feel kosher."
 Or sometimes I think of the whole business as a game - the kind of game described in Hermann Hesse's Magister Ludi, which can, through being played, bring one into contact with the deepest strata of thought and life.
 Most often and basically, however, I think of the mitzvot as the visible extensions of the Jewish collective soul.
-They are the means by which a Jew can connect himself with this soul and, through this soul, with the wellsprings of life, ultimate reality, God, or whatever you want to call it.
-And the more mitzvot, the more connections."
+They are the means by which a Jew can connect himself with this soul and through this scul with the wellsprings of life, ultimate reality, God, or whatever you want to call it.
+And the more mitzvot, the more connections.
+And the more connections, the greater the infusion of life juices.
+And the more life juices, the more sensitivity, pain, joy, consciousness.
+In other words, "the more Torah, the more life."
+So I pick eclectically from those commandments which seem to be, as the Kabbalists would put it, the particular "diet for nourishing the roots of my soul."